-26 Solomon v.
-Alexis Creek Indian Band, 2007 BCSC 459 at ¶60.

-dense family networks.
-Ordinarily, a councillor who faced a potential conflict of interest, such as a proposal that might benefit a relative, would be obligated to disclose the conflict, withdraw from discussion and abstain from voting on the matter.
-However, in small bands, these stringent precautions may disqualify so many councillors as to paralyze council.
-In such circumstances, the test for a conflict of interest may be relaxed: rather than any appearance of a potential and disproportionate advantage, a councillor will be disqualified only if he will receive a direct personal benefit from the proposal.27 Again, in such circumstances, a councillor who faces a conflict may be able to participate in discussions so long as he withdraws and abstains from any vote on the matter.28

-The unique circumstances of band councils also may entail unique obligations.
+26 See, e.g., Annapolis Valley First Nations Band v.
+Toney, 2004 FC 1728 and Webb v.
+Genaille, 2023 BCCA 443 at ¶¶32-35.
+27 Solomon v.
+Alexis Creek Indian Band, 2007 BCSC 459 at ¶60. if he will receive a direct personal benefit from the proposal.28 Again, in such circumstances, a councillor who faces a conflict may be able to participate in discussions so long as he withdraws and abstains from any vote on the matter.29 The unique circumstances of band councils also may entail unique obligations.
 The question of membership, in particular, presents serious challenges.
 For example, a band council must make reasonable efforts to identify all members of a band before it distributes money that all members are entitled to share pro rata.
 In Barry v.
-Garden River Indian Band of Ojibways, the council undertook to distribute settlement moneys to band members.29 It was aware that the Department of Indian Affairs was struggling to process applications for reinstatement of Indian status after the enactment of Bill C-31.
+Garden River Indian Band of Ojibways, the council undertook to distribute settlement moneys to band members.
+30 It was aware that the Department of Indian Affairs was struggling to process applications for reinstatement of Indian status after the enactment of Bill C-31.
 It was aware that its new membership code denied membership to children born before April 17, 1985 to women reinstated by Bill C-31.
 It was aware also that the parents of these children contested this aspect of the membership code, but council insisted on making the distribution before the issue was resolved and refused to distribute money to them.
-By adopting an arbitrary cut-off date for determining membership, the Garden River council breached its duty as fiduciary and trustee to identify those persons entitled to benefit from the distribution.30 Similarly, where band council contemplates such a distribution of money and is aware that certain individuals claim to be members of the band, it must set aside amounts to prepare for their eventual addition to the band list.31
+By adopting an arbitrary cut-off date for determining membership, the Garden River council breached its duty as fiduciary and trustee to identify those persons entitled to benefit from the distribution.31 Similarly, where band council contemplates such a distribution of money and is aware that certain individuals claim to be members of the band, it must set aside amounts to prepare for their eventual addition to the band list.32 Enforcing Fiduciary Duty - Legal Considerations Action or Judicial Review Where a breach of fiduciary duty is alleged in respect of a band council decision, two approaches are available: judicial review or an action for breach of fiduciary duty.
+An application for judicial review would challenge a decision of the band council made in breach of councillor's duty to the band or band members.
+An action for breach of fiduciary duty $^{^{28}}$ Assu v.

-27 Assu v.
 Chickite, supra note 19 at ¶57.
-28 Id. at ¶56.
+See also Louie v.
+Louie, 2015 BCCA 247 at ¶23 and Gauthier v Yahey, 2021 BCSC 1392 at ¶15.
+29 Id. at ¶56.

-29 Barry v.
+30 Barry v.
 Garden River Indian Band of Ojibways, [1997] 4 C.N.L.R.
-28.

-30 Id. at ¶¶26-28.
+28. 31 Id. at ¶¶26-28.